-Figure 17.
-Set Burst with Wrap Instruction (SPI Mode only)
+Figure 27.
+Set Burst with Wrap Instruction (SPI Mode only) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-7.2.14 Page Program (02h)
+7.2.24 Page Program (02h)

 The Page Program instruction allows from one byte to 256 bytes (a page) of data to be programmed at previously erased (FFh) memory locations.
 A Write Enable instruction must be executed before the device will accept the Page Program Instruction (Status Register bit WEL= 1).
-The instruction is initiated by driving the /CS pin low then shifting the instruction code "02h" followed by a 24-bit address (A23-A0) and at least one data byte, into the DI pin.
+The instruction is initiated by driving the /CS pin low then shifting the instruction code "02h" followed by a 24/32-bit address (A23/A31-A0) and at least one data byte, into the DI pin.
 The /CS pin must be held low for the entire length of the instruction while data is being sent to the device.
-The Page Program instruction sequence is shown in Figure 18.
+The Page Program instruction sequence is shown in Figure 28.